tntath/api-assistant/README.md

 ## Features
   - Refresh the stored GitHub API file
-  - Refresh the GitHub Api's embeddings
+  - Refresh the GitHub API's embeddings
   - Ask chatGPT-3.5 a question regarding GitHub's API stored in the container

 ## Prerequisites